rsiemens/squids/docs/guide.rst

 Application
 -----------

-The :class:`squids.App` serves as the central object for registering tasks and creating consumers.
+The :class:`squids.App` serves as the central object for configuration, registering tasks, and creating consumers.
 It is also responsible for knowing how to connect to SQS.
-It takes two arguments, ``name`` and ``config``, the later of which is optional. ``name`` is a string identifier for your application while ``config`` is a dictionary of configuration values that are passed to `boto3.session.Session.resource <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.resource>`_.
+It takes several arguments, but the ones you will use most often are ``name`` and ``boto_config``, the later of which is optional. ``name`` is a string identifier for your application while ``boto_config`` is a dictionary of configuration values that are passed to `boto3.session.Session.resource <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html#boto3.session.Session.resource>`_.

 .. code-block:: python

     app = squids.App(
         "my-app",
-        config={"aws_access_key_id": "abc", "aws_secret_access_key": "secret"}
+        boto_config={"aws_access_key_id": "abc", "aws_secret_access_key": "secret"}
     )

 Once you have created a :class:`squids.App` instance then you can begin registering tasks, sending